DOsinga/sealevel/README.md

-# sealevel
+# Sea level

-ASealevel rise vs population density.
+A Sealevel rise vs population density.
 Two notebooks that combine the data and produce a bunch of images for further exploring.

 You can see the thing in action at https://douwe.com/projects/sealevel